Skip to Content

 When officers request a breath test, understanding your rights and the implications of compliance or refusal can be critical.
 While Minnesota law mandates that officers can administer such tests, refusal generally leads to penalties including stiffer fines and possible license suspension.
 Knowing this can aid in making informed choices during such encounters.
 Our firm recommends contacting legal counsel immediately following any BWI-related stop.

-Contact Brockton D. Hunter P.A. online or call (612) 979-1112 to speak with a BUI lawyer near you regarding your legal options.
+Contact Brockton D. Hunter P.A. online or call (612) 979-1112 to speak with a BUI lawyer regarding your legal options.

 What Should I Do After a BWI Charge in Minneapolis?